 2 Regulated investment company (RIC) shares include most domestic mutual funds and exchange-traded funds.
 Funds that are not classified as Regulated Investment Companies are covered by the 2011 regulations.

-3 The acquired date determines whether or not the cost basis information for a tax lot in a security is covered or non-covered - that is, subject to the new requirements and therefore reportable to the IRS.
-RBC Correspondent Services is required to report cost basis information for covered securities on Form 1099-B starting with the 2011 Form 1099-B, which you will receive in 2012.
-RBC Correspondent Services will continue to report the proceeds on the sale or disposal of non-covered securities on Form 1099-B but will not report the cost basis of those securities.
-For example, if a security is sold after January 1, 2011, but was acquired prior to January 1, 2011, it is excluded from the new regulations and therefore RBC Correspondent Services is not required to report the cost basis to the IRS.
+4 The acquired date determines whether or not the cost basis information for a tax lot in a security is covered or non-covered—that is, subject to the new requirements and therefore reportable to the IRS.
+RBC Capital Markets, LLC, reports proceeds on the sale or disposal of securities and cost basis information to the IRS on covered securities on Form 1099-B. RBC Capital Markets, LLC, will continue to report the proceeds on the sale or disposal of non-covered securities on Form 1099-B but will not report the cost basis of those securities to the IRS.
+For example, if a security is sold after January 1, 2011, but was acquired prior to January 1, 2011, it was excluded from the new regulations and therefore RBC Capital Markets, LLC, was not required to report the cost basis to the IRS.

 When You Sell a Security